16 month old can't put himself to sleep without rocking

 After a month or so, your son will be falling asleep fairly quickly with you or his dad lying beside him.
 Then it's on to the next step on your road map -- helping him learn to fall asleep without you needing to stay with him.
 There's a whole article on my website about helping toddlers learn to put themselves to sleep that will walk you through that step.

-Ihave not addressed naptime here.
+I have not addressed naptime here.
 Continuing to rock your son during naptime while you work with him on night sleep is fine.
-It is not ideal, but honestly, I think it will be harder to make the change for naps, and he can understand that naps are different.
+It is not ideal-- he'll learn the evening falling asleep faster if you don't rock him at naptime -- but honestly, I think it will be harder to make the change for naps, and babies seem to understand that naps are different.

 I want to add that there is nothing wrong with waiting to begin this process.Your son is really still a baby, and it is hard for him to regulate himself to relax and go to sleep.
 On the other hand, there is also nothing wrong with teaching him this skill beginning now.
 It is something he will need for the rest of his life, and particularly for a very alert and interested in everything kind of guy, learning to relax and fall asleep is a critical ability.